grafana/plugin-tools/README.md

 * Open http://localhost:3000
 * Auth with username admin and password admin.
 Change the password.
 * Visit `Configuration -> Plugins` and see if your new plugin is listed there as installed.
+* Perform changes to your plugin and refresh grafana to see them. (remember to keep `yarn dev` running in your plugin)

 You can see more information on building grafana plugins [here](https://grafana.com/tutorials/build-a-panel-plugin/).
 NOTE: This guide might still contain references to toolkit.
 Skip to the "Anatomy of a plugin" section.